-Let $G''=G\times G'$ be the product of two infinite countable groups.
+Throughout the paper, we let $G''=G\times G'$ be the product of two infinite countable groups.
 Let $o$ and $o'$ be the neutral elements of $G$ and $G'$ respectively, and $o'':=(o,o')$.
-As mentioned, it is enough to assume that the two groups are finitely generated.
+As mentioned, we first prove the claim when two groups are finitely generated.
 Equip each of $G$ and $G'$ with a Cayley graph and let $d$ and $d'$ be the resulting graph-distance metrics.
-Let $v_n$ and $v'_n$ denote the volumes of the balls with radius $n$ in $G$ and $G'$ respectively.